Need to know

 - loss of income

-Queensland, SA and WA have an at-fault scheme, which means the driver who is at-fault can't claim CTP insurance compensation.
-NSW has a mixed scheme where the at-fault driver receives less compensation.
+Australian Capital Territory, Northern Territory, Tasmania and Victoria all have no-fault schemes, meaning the driver who is at fault is also covered by the scheme.
+Queensland, South Australia and Western Australia have an at-fault scheme, which means the driver who is at fault can't claim CTP insurance compensation.
+New South Wales has a mixed scheme where the at-fault driver receives less compensation.

-But all four states cover anyone who was in a road accident, including at-fault drivers if they have catastrophic permanent injuries, such as spinal cord or brain injuries.
+But all four states with an at-fault scheme cover anyone who was in a road accident, including at-fault drivers if they have catastrophic permanent injuries, such as spinal cord or brain injuries.

-Some insurers in NSW and all in Queensland also offer at-fault driver protection cover as a free add-on to CTP insurance.
+In NSW, NRMA also offers at-fault driver protection cover as a free add-on to CTP insurance.
 At-fault driver protection pays out lump sums for serious injuries like paraplegia or losing a limb.

 If a driver is charged with a serious driving offence such as drink driving, they usually won't be able to claim benefits for themselves.